The new Suzhou Museum was opened in 2006 and designed by the world-renowned architect I.M. Pei.

-In somewhere like China, there is so much to see and do that it would be impossible to fit it all in to one blog post.
-Of course, if you are on vacation, then you will want to spend much of your time relaxing – perhaps dining in some of this country’s amazing restaurants, or playing PartyPoker Español from your luxury hotel room.
-However, there are also a good range of attractions, and the Suzhou Museum is certainly one which I would recommend.
+In somewhere like China, there is so much to see and do that it would be impossible to fit it all into one blog post.
+Of course, if you are on vacation, then you will want to spend much of your time relaxing – perhaps dining in some of this country’s amazing restaurants.
+However, there is also a good range of attractions, and the Suzhou Museum is certainly one which I would recommend.
 Take a look below to find out a little more about this particular point of interest.

 This being China, you cannot expect a regular or usual museum.

 Let’s start from the beginning.
 A lot of people are not familiar with the city of Suzhou.
-People know about Beijing, Xian, Shanghai, Hong Kong and maybe some other smaller cities.
+People know about Beijing, Xian, Shanghai, Hong Kong, and maybe some other smaller cities.
 But, Suzhou?
-Not so popular like the before mentioned mega stars.
+Not so popular as the before mentioned megastars.
 Suzhou is located in the Jiangsu province (which is adjacent to the Shanghai municipality) and it is part of the Yangtze River delta region.
 The city has more than 2 million residents.
 That’s pretty big.
 In addition, the population is growing at gigantic steps.
-The city has a rich history which dates from 2,500 years ago and contains historical and cultural places of immeasurable value.
+The city has a rich history that dates from 2,500 years ago and contains historical and cultural places of immeasurable value.

 Here are some samples of what the museum displays.
 Pardon these particular photos, but I am obviously not an expert at uneven lit spaces photography.
 Plus, these were taken with my old point and shoot camera.